mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Wet Bar
-This is a basic wet bar, usually species-specific and tailored to the tastes of the ship’s owner.
+This is a basic wet bar, usually species-specific and tailored to the tastes of the ship's owner.
 Includes beer taps, wine refrigerators, liquor racks and similar items in the space where the common kitchen is located.
 No tonnage required.
 Wet bars